saragluna/azure-spring-boot-sample/README.md

 `terraform-provider-azurecaf` doesn't have a darwin_arm64 package now. https://github.com/aztfmod/terraform-provider-azurecaf/issues/95

-### Why do I need to manually add the role assignment of Cosmos
+### Why do I need to manually add the role assignment of Cosmos?
 If you're accsing the Cosmos DB using a service principal or your signed-in user credential, you need to assign data plane role assignment to either your service pricipal or the user. https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/cosmos-db/how-to-setup-rbac.md#concepts.

 However to configure such data plane role assignment is not supported [via Azure Portal](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/cosmos-db/how-to-setup-rbac.md#is-it-possible-to-manage-role-definitions-and-role-assignments-from-the-azure-portal) or [using terraform](https://github.com/hashicorp/terraform-provider-azurerm/issues/10817).
 So now we need to create such role assignments via CLI, Powershell, or ARM template.